phalcon/documentation/docs/db-models.md

 ```

 ### Filtering Resultsets
-The most efficient way to filter data is setting some search criteria, databases will use indexes set on tables to return data faster.
+The most efficient way to filter data is by setting some search criteria, databases will use indexes set on tables to return data faster.
 Phalcon additionally allows you to filter the data using PHP:

 ```php
 <?php